VerzatileDev/VerzatileDev/README.md

 ### **About me:**

 >Hi, I'm Brian, known as VerzatileDev. <br>
->I'm a Web and Video Game / Web Developer with a passion for crafting immersive gaming experiences. <br>
+>I'm a Web and Video Game Developer with a passion for crafting immersive gaming experiences. <br>
 >Here's a glimpse into my coding journey:
 >